UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 # DevOps Test Hub - Usage

 To use the DevOps Test Hub plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
 Configuration properties are defined using the product user interface or a JSON file.
-After the integration is complete, to invoke the plug-in send an HTTP Post request to the plug-in endpoint.
+After the integration is complete, to invoke plug-in configure webhook in DevOps Test Hub.

 ## Integration type